WolfTech-Innovations/WolfOS/README.md

 ## Legal Stuff:

-SpoinkOS is copyleft, SpoinkOS, has no parent company and is owned by a person / person(s) in this sense as though the name is not copyrighted, we have no affilation with Nintendo or Pokemon related products or services as though this is entirely diffrent.
+SpoinkOS is copyleft, SpoinkOS, is owned by SpoinkOS Innovations we have no affilation with Nintendo or Pokemon related products or services as though this is entirely diffrent.